TinosNitso/VanityTXID-Plugin/README.md

 # VanityTXID-Plugin

-When uninstalling v1.2.0 there's a new error which requires users to close and re-open the wallet.
+When uninstalling v1.2.0 there's an error which requires users to close and re-open the wallet.
 It's fixed in 1.2.1.

 ![alt text](https://github.com/TinosNitso/VanityTXID-Plugin/blob/main/Screenshot2.png)